DanialSaleem14/Stop-the-Ball/README.md

 	The game offers players of all age’s entertainment and recreation.
 It is suitable for casual gaming sessions or quick breaks thanks to its simple mechanics and quick gameplay.

 	Development of skills of the game can aid in the improvement of reflexes and hand-eye coordination.
-To catch the falling balls, players must react quickly and move the player character, which helps them develop their motor skills and reaction times.
+To stop the falling balls, players must react quickly and move the player character, which helps them develop their motor skills and reaction times.

 	Catching the balls stimulates cognitive abilities because players must keep track of the motion of numerous objects at once.
 Cognitive skills like concentration, focus, and spatial awareness are stimulated by this.